Kakifrucht/HalfminerSystem/README.md

 may not be toggleable/configurable.
 The default localization is German and some localized strings are configured specifically for our server.
 Feel free to fork and fix/translate the plugin to your likings.
 It is presently fully localizable via the plugins configuration file.

+## Compile
+Additionally to the Maven dependencies, you need to manually add a craftbukkit.jar